 It’s there you’ll discover the light through his windows that so informed his work. $10 adults, $8 seniors, $6 students, under 13 free.
 Open year round Wed-Sun 12-5, with docents on hand Fri-Sun 12-2:30 and tours every Sat. at 1pm.
 Other programming includes Thurs. night concerts in the garden, Film Noir showings, free First Fridays and 2nd Sunday Drop-in art projects.

 DO: NY Bridge Viewing Platform, Memorial Park

 Rebuilding the Tappan Zee Bridge linking Tarrytown NY to Nyack NY on I-287 was a costly endeavor.
 But it was oh so fascinating to watch.
 Locals and visitors witnessed the new bridge go up, girder-by-girder, piling by piling, lane-by-lane, from a protected viewing platform that extends into the Hudson River from Nyack’s Memorial Park.
 Though the bridge is completed, this is still a great place to watch the Hudson flow by.

 Hippy dippy co-exists with comfy-boomer clothing and accessories on Broadway (N. and S.) and Main Street.
-My favorite boutiques include the new Brooklyn-ish Abigail Rose and Lily Too, Gina Lisa Lingerie and Resortwear, Lorybird, and Maria Luisa, which offer a range of clothing for women whose days of stilettos and spandex are way behind them.
+My favorite boutiques include the new Brooklyn-ish Abigail Rose and Lily Too, Gina Lisa Lingerie and Resortwear, Lorybird, and Maria Luisa.
+All offer a range of clothing for women whose days of stilettos and spandex are way behind them.
 (Think soft cottons and relaxed fits).

 Where to Eat in Nyack NY